linkux-it/react-koa-started-kit/README.rst

 Directories
 -----------

-* frontend *
-  should store css, scss, and any other frontend source file and gulp will its work and put on * public *.
+* frontend.- should store css, scss, and any other frontend source file and gulp will its work and put on * public *.
 The other directories are the normal ones for common layout.